'The survivor's body is the crime scene': Idaho Sexual Assault Kit Initiative wants more law enforcement to attend trainings on trauma response

 IDAHO, USA — Nearly 10 years after the Idaho Sexual Assault Kit Initiative (ISAKI) was founded in order to examine, track and process sexual assault evidence kits, they're still working to expand their efforts -- and that includes educating police on how to speak to survivors of trauma.

-In a closed meeting Thursday, the ISAKI team discussed what resources they're developing in order to train law enforcement to better understand sexual assault survivors, how to speak to them and how to recognize trauma responses within the mind and body.
+In a Thursday meeting, the ISAKI team discussed what resources they're developing in order to train law enforcement to better understand sexual assault survivors, how to speak to them and how to recognize trauma responses within the mind and body.

 "We're trying to help them to do a better job of engaging with the survivors of these crimes, to understand that they're dealing with neurobiology issues, like how the trauma affects the brain when there's a traumatic event," Matthew Gamette said, who is the Idaho State Police Forensic Services Laboratory System Director.
 "We're helping them to understand some of those things so that their treatment of the victim or the survivor is appropriate in that moment, that they understand what they're going through.
 So that their responses -- what would seem uncommon to an individual as a response -- they recognize those signs so that they don't think that the victim is lying, for example.
 They recognize that that's just a response to trauma."